 Dental implant placement.
-During your next scheduled appointment, your dentist will place the dental implant in your jaw where your tooth is missing.
-Most people experience less pain and discomfort than expected and usually return to work the next day.
+During your next appointment, your dentist will put the dental implant in your jaw, exactly where your missing teeth should be.
+Most people experience less discomfort and pain than expected and usually return to work the next day.

 Keep in mind, though, that each person's experience is unique.
-Local anesthesia or IV sedation can be used during surgery to keep you comfortable.
+IV sedation or local anesthesia can be used during surgery to keep you comfortable.

 Post-implant surgery discomfort is like any other dental surgery.
-It may include swelling, bruising, minor bleeding, or pain, but most patients usually manage any pain with over-the-counter medications.
+It may involve swelling, bruising, minor bleeding, or pain.
+Most patients usually manage any pain with over-the-counter medications.

 Osseointegration.
 When your dental implant and jawbone start to grow together, they go through a process called osseointegration.
-During this process, a strong, long-lasting foundation is formed for your replacement teeth.
+During this process, a strong and long-lasting foundation is formed for your replacement teeth.

-For a few weeks, your dentist may put you on a soft food diet to make sure your implants heal well.
+For a few weeks, your dentist may put you on a soft food diet to ensure the proper healing of your implants.
 Within a few months, you'll be back to your normal life.

 Abutment placement.
 After your implant bonds with your jawbone, your dentist will place a small connector (an abutment) on the dental implant.
-In some cases, the connector can be placed at the same time as the implant.
+In some cases, the connector can be placed when the implant is put in.

 Attach new teeth.
-Once your gums heal from the initial surgery, your dentist will custom make your new artificial tooth by making impressions of your mouth and remaining teeth.
+Once your gums heal from the initial surgery, your dentist will custom make your new artificial tooth by making impressions of your mouth with your remaining teeth.